NickMaki/RepData_PeerAssessment1/PA1_Template.md

 library("data.table")
 library("dplyr")
 library("ggplot2")
-library("xtable") # For creating table in markdown
+library("xtable") # Not used but can be used for creating table in markdown
 ```

 The variables included in this dataset are: